 In addition to updates to the UDRP and URS, the GNSO recommended that ICANN publish policy guidance to clarify how an IGO may seek to demonstrate that it has the requisite standing to file a complaint under the UDRP or URS.

+Following the GNSO Council Resolution in January 2026, this guidance also includes general information on arbitration in the context of UDRP and URS proceedings involving IGO Complainants.

 Purpose: